 Moroney does caution that not enough is known about Noctiluca nor its endosymbiont to draw any conclusions.
 Senjie Lin, an expert in phytoplankton genomics at the University of Connecticut, agrees.
 “Rubisco may very likely play a role here,” Lin said.
 “But the situation may be more complex than we understand right now.”
 Lin is analyzing the endosymbiont’s RNA to see whether a gene that codes for the Rubisco enzyme is indeed responding to hypoxic conditions in the Arabian Sea.

 Though the Rubisco hypothesis is fascinating, Goes and Gomes are also checking other leads.
-Noctiluca could be responding to nutrients brought by dust plumes from Iran, Afghanistan, and Pakistan.
+Noctiluca could be responding to nutrients brought by dust plumes.
 And because hypoxic waters tend to be acidic, the researchers are looking at the sea’s pH levels, wondering whether acidification is also promoting the growth of Noctiluca.